Flag families

-Flag families are sets of national flags with similarities in their design, often based on a shared history, culture, or influence.
+Flag families are sets of national and other flags with similarities in their design, often based on a shared history, culture, or influence.
 Families do not include flags with coincidental similarities.
 Flags may be in multiple flag families.
 Only twelve current national flags existed before the 19th century, when large-scale flag use began.
-Seven of these flags (Denmark, France, the Netherlands, Russia, Turkey, the United Kingdom, and the United States of America) are the inspiration for more than 130 current national flags and ensigns.
+Seven of these flags (Denmark, France, the Netherlands, Russia, Turkey, the United Kingdom, and the United States) are the inspiration for more than 130 current national flags and ensigns.

 Christian cross

 A Christian cross flag is any flag with a cross or crosses as a central element of its design (as opposed to flags like those of Malta and Serbia, which use crosses as smaller embellishments).
 It is the oldest flag family.
 The first flag purported to have such a cross was the flag of Portugal, beginning in around 1100.
 The flag design became the most common design for merchant ships across Europe for several centuries.
-Flags in this family use different types of crosses, including the Latin cross (†), the Greek cross (✚), and the Maltese cross (✠).
-(The Maltese cross does not appear on Malta's national flag, only its civil ensign.)
+Flags in this family use different types of crosses, including the Latin cross (†), the Greek cross (✚), and the Maltese cross (✠) — The Maltese cross does not appear on Malta's national flag, only its civil ensign — the cross of Jerusalem, and the saltire (✖).

 Nordic cross

 Flags in the Nordic cross family feature crosses stretching the width and length of the flag, with the center offset to hoist.
-The cross design represents Christianity, Denmark was the first to adopt this design in the 14th century.
+The cross design represents Christianity; Denmark was the first to adopt this design in the 14th century.
 As the oldest national flag in continuous use, the flag of Denmark served as inspiration for other Nordic countries as they adopted theirs.
 Though the design is strongly associated with Nordic countries, cities and territories outside the region use this design.
 Greenland is the only Nordic region that does not use the Nordic cross.

 Crescent

 Flags with crescents are recorded as being used in the region of Middle East and North Africa as early as the 14th century.
 These designs often featured a white crescent open toward the top on a solid-colored field.
-During the 19th century when national flags became common, Turkey was the only Muslim state considered a world power.
+During the 19th century when national flags became common, the Ottoman Empire was the only Muslim state considered a world power.
 Its flag popularized the crescent design for other Muslim nations when they later adopted flags.
 Most Muslim crescent flags also have one or more stars near or within the circle formed by the crescent.
-The crescent on the flag of non-Muslim Singapore represents "a young nation on the ascendant".
+The crescent appears on several flags of non-Muslim subnations and municipals.
+These crescent flags have symbolism unrelated to Islam.